US gives Florida wider authority over wetland development

 “By taking over this permit program, Florida will be able to integrate its dredging and fill permitting with their traditional water quality and monitoring programs,” he said.

-At around statehood in 1845, the state had about 20 million acres of wetlands.
-By 1996, Florida has lost nearly half of that because of dredging, draining and filling.
-The state’s population growth has spawned a boom in development, which has prompted much of that destruction.
+At around statehood in 1845, the state had about 20 million acres (8 million hectares) of wetlands.
+By 1996, Florida had lost nearly half of that because of dredging, draining and filling.
+The state's population growth has spawned a boom in development, which has prompted much of that destruction.

 Florida accounts for about a fifth of the country’s wetlands and includes the Everglades, among the state’s most important environmental jewels.
 A massive restoration project costing billions of dollars is currently underway to repair the damage to the Everglades, including the draining of huge swaths of its marshes.